3/4 Vs 5/8 Hose – Which Is Best?

 Easier to Store & More Portable

-Since 5/8-inch hoses are lighter and more flexible, they’re easier to store and carry around.
-They’re an ideal choice for smaller gardens or when you need to move your hose frequently.
+Since ⅝-inch hoses are lighter and more flexible, they’re easier to store and carry around.
+Being more portable means that they’re an ideal choice for smaller gardens or when you need to move them frequently.

 Cheaper Price

 They are also more widely available in most stores including supermarkets.
-The same goes for their connectors and accessories.
+The same goes for their connectors, fittings, and accessories.

 Higher Water Velocity